jbittel/django-mama-cas/docs/getting-started.rst

 **MAMA_CAS_USER_ATTRIBUTES (default: {})**
    A dictionary of name and ``User`` attribute values to be returned along with a service or proxy validation success.
-The name can be any meaningful string, while the attribute must correspond with an attribute on the ``User`` object.
+The key can be any meaningful string, while the value must correspond with an attribute on the ``User`` object.
 For example::

       MAMA_CAS_USER_ATTRIBUTES = {